Getting to know Portsmouth

 Living in the UK

 Find out how to open a bank account in the UK.
-You will need to provide the following documents:
+You may need to provide the following documents:

 - Proof of your identity (such as your passport or EU identity card)